 - Engage in regular exercise to release your anxious energy and happy endorphins

 - You must get enough sleep

 - Socialize and connect with supportive friends and family

 - Managing stress through meditation, music, or art, following a healthy diet, cutting down on alcohol, and avoiding drugs and other stimulants

 According to Euromonitor research, healthy living now represents a core lifestyle shift, wellness is becoming an important part of people’s lifestyle shifts.

-- Wider solutions with technology and personalisation are fundamental.
-Preventative health takes self-care to the next level by supporting solutions around areas of mental health, with self-design and personalisation at the core.
+- Wider solutions with technology and personalization are fundamental.
+Preventative health takes self-care to the next level by supporting solutions around areas of mental health, with self-design and personalization at the core.
 Sales of herbal health products in 2023 will reach USD 63 billion, growing 20% faster than OTC.

 - Ethics and sustainability reinforce a more holistic view of ‘clean label’.
 32% of global consumers are looking to reduce their meat intake as part of their diets.
 Plant-based alternatives are widely present in flexitarian diets, with ethics and sustainability supporting a more holistic view around ‘clean’ proposals.

 - 50% of global consumers are looking for new ways to prevent stress and anxiety issues.
 The pursuit of wellness increasingly circles around emotional balance and mental wellbeing.
 Happiness is the ultimate form of status and healthy self-expression.

 Exercise, diet, mindfulness, and support will help